Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

-According to~\cite{JBranke_etal_2004}, utility-based methods identify knee solutions using a linear utility function of the form~$U(F(x),\mu)=\sum_{i=1}^{q} \mu_i f_i(x)$, where~$\mu$ lies in the simplex set.
-To identify a knee solution, one can assume a uniform distribution over the values of~$\mu$ and maximize the expected value of a {\it marginal} utility function.
-A variant of such a method is provided in~\cite{KDeb_SGupta_2010}, which defines a knee solution as a Pareto minimizer that minimizes~$U(F(\cdot),\mu)$ over the set~$P$ of Pareto minimizers for the maximum number of weight vectors~$\mu$.
+According to~\citet{JBranke_etal_2004}, utility-based methods identify knee solutions using a linear utility function of the form~$U(F(x),\mu)=\sum_{i=1}^{q} \mu_i f_i(x)$, where~$\mu$ lies in the simplex set.
+To identify a knee solution, one can assume a uniform distribution over the values of~$\mu$ and maximize the expected value of a {\it marginal} utility function \tcb{over a predetermined set of Pareto optimal solutions}. \tcb{For a given value of~$\mu$, the marginal utility of a Pareto optimal solution quantifies the loss in utility that would occur if such a solution were unavailable and the decision maker had to select the best remaining solution.
+In this sense, Pareto optimal solutions with high marginal utility are those whose removal would lead to a significant degradation in achievable utility, and are therefore interpreted as knee solutions; we refer to~\citet[\tcb{Section 3.2}]{JBranke_etal_2004} for the details.} A variant of such a method is provided in~\citet[\tcb{Definition~3}]{KDeb_SGupta_2010}, which defines a knee solution as a Pareto \tcb{optimal solution} that minimizes~$U(F(\cdot),\mu)$ over \tcb{a predetermined set of Pareto optimal solutions} for the \tcb{largest} number of weight vectors~$\mu$ \tcb{chosen from the simplex set.
+Consequently, one must solve a minimization problem for each selected~$\mu$ and count how often each Pareto optimal solution is obtained.
+The solution with the highest count is then defined as the knee solution}.

-Normal boundary intersection-based methods, applicable to an arbitrary number of objective functions, search for knee solutions on the Pareto front by maximizing their distance to the convex hull of the extreme points of the Pareto front, referred to as the boundary line.
-Such solutions are typically found in the intermediate regions of Pareto fronts, especially when they are convex~\cite{KDeb_SGupta_2010}.
-To identify such solutions, one can employ a nonlinear constrained optimization approach, as introduced in~\cite{IDas_1999,IDas_JEDennis_1998} and further refined in~\cite{PKShukla_2013}.
-Evolutionary algorithms were used to search for normal boundary intersection-based knee solutions in~\cite{XZhang_etal_2015,SBechikh_etal_2010}.
+Normal boundary intersection-based methods, applicable to an arbitrary number of objective functions, search for knee \tcb{nondominated points} on the Pareto front by maximizing their distance to the convex hull of the extreme points of the Pareto front, referred to as the boundary line.
+Such \tcb{knee nondominated points} are typically found in the intermediate \tcb{region of the Pareto front (i.e., between the extreme \tcb{nondominated} points and away from the boundary of the front)}, especially when \tcb{the front is} convex~\citep{KDeb_SGupta_2010}.
+To identify \tcb{knee nondominated points and the corresponding knee solutions}, one can employ a nonlinear constrained optimization approach, as introduced in~\cite{IDas_1999} \tcb{and} \cite{IDas_JEDennis_1998}\tcb{,} and further refined in~\cite{PKShukla_2013}.
+Evolutionary algorithms were used to search for normal boundary intersection-based knee solutions in~\cite{XZhang_etal_2015} \tcb{and} \cite{SBechikh_etal_2010}.